-TrustWorks is yet to initiate a programme with a client specifically on anti-corruption issues, although dealing with accusations forms part of the projects under development and other on-going engagements.
-In the year ahead, the company intends to identify and partner with existing anti-corruption initiatives driven by private sector entities to complement government efforts in fighting corruption in resource-rich developing and/or conflict-affected regions.
-It is TrustWorks' objective to also actively engage with policy-makers and civil society to contribute to policy development that boosts investor confidence to promote socio-economic development and political stability.
+In the year ahead, the company plans to partner with existing anti-corruption initiatives driven by private sector entities to complement government efforts in fighting corruption in resource-rich developing and/or conflict-affected regions with its sector-specific expertise.

+It is among TrustWorks' core objectives to actively engage with policy-makers and civil society to contribute to anti-corruption policy development in order to develop long-term benefits for both communities and governments.
+The strategies the company develops with clients contribute to raising anti-corruption standards, building investor confidence and, finally, promoting socioeconomic development and political stability.